bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 (autotests) – programs that launch the testing function, check its result and are finalized.
 If this verification is successful the program is just completed.
 In another case the program termites by a fail-safe.
-The tests run environment can distinguish this two cases and inform the user unsuccessful runs.
+The tests run environment can distinguish these two cases and inform the user unsuccessful runs.
 Another example are researches in the field of automatic program conversion and verification (e.g. by supercompilation).
 In this case, an interesting math function is written in Refal.
 It is fed to the tool (e.g